Rhythm Vet Raymond Pettiford

 Raymond Pettiford, tenor saxophone

-A Greensboro native, Raymond Pettiford was one of 9 Dudley High School students who joined B-1 with their bandmaster, James Parsons, before their senior year was completed.
+A Greensboro native, Raymond Pettiford was one of nine Dudley High School students who joined B-1 with their bandmaster, James Parsons, before their senior year was completed.
 He majored in music and began teaching band at local schools before he graduated from A&T in 1951 and soon after began teaching at Palmer Institute in Sedalia, which he recalled as “a real fine all around polished school.”

 On his early musical interests, he said, “I liked Duke Ellington’s band, I liked the players from Duke Ellington’s band.
 He had Walter Thomas and also Chu Berry on tenor sax, and I thought they were great musicians.”